csc7/PP2_CI/README.md

 - ### **404 page**

 It is a different page that appears in case there is any issue loading the page, like a similar incorrect URL.
-It contains a background image related to the activity of the company, that repeats itself, and contains the message *"Sorry, something went wrong."*.
+It contains a background image related to the website, that repeats itself, and contains the message *"Sorry, something went wrong."*.
 *User Stories Addressed by this Feature:* 8 and 9.

 *Please check "7.
 Testing of User Stories" for more details.*